Localization

 Any other labels not specified in the messages object will keep their original text.

-Approach 2: Use PO files
+Approach 2: Use portable object files

-PO (Portable Object) is the standard file format for localization.
+Portable Object (PO) is the standard file format for localization.
 A PO file is a text file that includes the original texts and the translations.

 Monite SDK includes a template PO file here that you can use or pass to your translators.
 This can be useful if you want to add multiple translations to your project.